cstewart-pivotal/apbg-pcf-enablement/README.md

 # APBG Self-Paced Enablement
 ## Description
-This repository is intended to serve as self-guided enablement on APBG, Pivotal and PCF.
+This repository is intended to serve as self-guided enablement on APBG, Pivotal and Pivotal products and technologies including PCF and Spring.
 It provides both presales and technical material and resources.

+## Where to start
+1. Review APBG Overview & Blog
+2. Sign up for partner portal and view content available there
+3. Sign up for Pivotal newsletter and other correspondences found here
+4. For enablement, there are materials for sales, presales and developer.
+Please review the Enablement section for curated content and learning paths.

 ## Pivotal Enablement
 General topics around who is Pivotal, the products we offer and customer success stories.

 [Partner Portal](https://partners.pivotal.io/)